Tiepolo conspiracy: Aftermath

 The arches of the Fish Market facing Campo delle Beccarie are said to have come from the Querini palace, demolished after their participation in the conspiracy.

 Gradenigo lost no time in conveying the news of the coup's defeat to the Venetian officials overseas, as well as putting his own spin on events, demonizing Tiepolo—described as "the vilest traitor and seducer of iniquities"—and his followers, who were dismissed as "exiles, foreigners, and rogues".
 The wives of those condemned or exiled were also banished from the city and all its dominions for the duration of their husbands' lives; Venice and its subject lands within eight days.
 They were not permitted to return while their husbands were alive, or they remarried to someone else.
 The exiles who obeyed the terms of their exile were allowed to retain their rights, but those that did not were branded traitors and persecuted.
 Among them was Tiepolo and his closest followers, who quickly began to plot against the Republic: in 1311, Tiepolo was in Padua plotting with local magnates, while in 1325 he was at Zara and in contact with Bologna.
 Orders went out to the Venetian governors in Dalmatia to have him captured, and in January 1329, the Venetians decided to assassinate him.
-Tiepolo died sometime after that, possibly from an assassination.
+Tiepolo died sometime after that, possibly being assassinated.
 Other followers of Tiepolo were even less fortunate: Nicolò Querini was captured in 1320 and executed at Padua, and his wife was confined to a nunnery; while the patrician Stefano Manolesso, who had covertly met Tiepolo, was sentenced to death.